All About Pompeii Tickets and Tours

 The best way to reach Ponta Marina is by train.
 Even trains from Sorrento stop there.

-Another popular option is taking the Sita and D-E buses to reach the entrance.
+Another popular option is taking the Sita and D-E buses to the entrance.

 Timings: